zixenn/zixenn/README.md

 Welcome, friend.
 So if you're having any issues with games crashing you need to install [XNA Framework](https://www.microsoft.com/en-us/download/details.aspx?id=20914) and [DirectX.](https://www.microsoft.com/en-us/download/details.aspx?id=35)

-To install games w/out torrenting, you can use these sites below:
+To install games w/dd, you can use these sites below:

 ## Direct Downloads